Access to PAM and Collegefish.org will be disabled due to routine maintenance from Sunday, September 21 at 5pm CDT to

 Honors Study Topic

 The Honors Study Topic changes every two years so that it will always be a timely and relevant subject of importance to the human experience in a global context.
-This Honors Program Guide details the 2012/2013 Honors Study Topic, The Culture of Competition.
+This Honors Program Guide details the 2014/2015 Honors Study Topic, Frontiers and the Spirit of Exploration.

 The Honors Study Topic affords members opportunities to consider complex, real-world issues and further research into them to build the analytic and collaborative problem-solving skills necessary and valued in advanced academic pursuits, workplaces and communities.

 Honors in Action

 Honors in Action is the process that provides opportunities to apply learning and practice to real-world problem-solving by developing an in-depth, action-oriented project related to Honors Study Topic research.
 Academic research into the themes related to the Honors Study Topic is what makes the difference between Honors in Action and simply action.
 Honors in Action is informed action designed to make a lasting impact and contribute to the betterment of society.
 Through engaging in Honors in Action, students develop and demonstrate:

 - awareness of the importance of seeking out multiple perspectives augment understanding and improve decision-making.